BorisTheBrave/DeBroglie/docs/articles/index.md

 <video src="../images/pathway.webm" autoplay loop></video>

-The original author of WCF has an excellent [explanation of the core algorithm](https://github.com/mxgmn/WaveFunctionCollapse)
+The original author of WFC has an excellent [explanation of the core algorithm](https://github.com/mxgmn/WaveFunctionCollapse)

 DeBroglie uses the core idea mostly unchanged, though enhanced in various ways explained in [Features](features.md).